michaelloughnane/bitcamp-devops-6-course/responses/00_explain-gh-script.md

 ## Open a pull request

-Now let's examine what it's like to open a pull request with octokit/rest.js:
+Now see what it's like to open a pull request with octokit/rest.js:

 **someFile.js**